lexjox777/Devops.project/Project1.md

+## WEB STACK IMPLEMENTATION (LAMP STACK) IN AWS

-##LAMP Stack is an example of WEB Stack Technology, which is a set of frameworks and tools used to develop a well-functioning software product.
+### LAMP Stack is an example of WEB Stack Technology, which is a set of frameworks and tools used to develop a well-functioning software product.

-•	###LAMP (Linux, Apache, MySQL, PHP or Python, or Perl)
+•	### LAMP (Linux, Apache, MySQL, PHP or Python, or Perl)

 STEP 1